Snorkeling Moorea and Bora Bora, French Polynesia - Trip Report

-Here is my Moorea and Bora Bora snorkeling trip report.
+Here is my Moorea and Bora Bora snorkeling trip report from April and May 2011.
 We stayed at the Hilton Lagoon on Moorea and Bora Bora and at the Sofitel on Bora Bora.

 Overwater bungalows at the Hiltons were spectacular - snorkeling from the bungalow was very good in Moorea, and OK in Bora Bora.
-The Bora Bora Hilton faces the open water, with only bungalows #'d in the 100 series with a shore/hill view.
+The Bora Bora Hilton faces the open water, with only bungalows numbered in the 100 series with a shore or hill view.
 The Chapel at the Hilton was very beautiful - I would love to get married there but I already am.

-The Sofitel basic garden bungalows are average, with no light when you close the sliding glass door/windows, which you must for privacy.
+The Sofitel basic garden bungalows are average, with no light when you close the sliding glass door or windows, which you must for privacy.
 Nice staff.
 Hilton food was average.
 Sofitel was better than average.
 A hamburger was about $25-30, a tropical drink $15, glass of wine $12-15 at all hotels.
 Shuttles to small town nearby for fee.
 Local fish were best choices.

 We went in late April - early May.
-It rained 4 days and was somewhat cloudy others, and windy.
+It rained four days and was somewhat cloudy others, and windy.
 This was disappointing.
-Go later in the year.
+We'd say to go later in the year.
 Snorkel visibility was better than average.
 Water was very warm.